Is There Such a Thing as Organic Tuna?

 • GDST-compatible data exchange supporting transparent supply chain communication

-This comprehensive verification system helps seafood companies provide verifiable sustainability claims backed by real-time data, reducing the risk of mislabeling or regulatory violations while building trust with buyers and consumers.
+This verification system helps seafood companies provide verifiable sustainability claims backed by real-time data, reducing mislabeling risks and building trust with buyers and consumers.
 Learn more about SmarTuna’s traceability solutions.

 Related Articles